 To get the full benefit of Kanban, practitioners must achieve mastery of both their process and the mindset of Kanban.
 The latter is possible by embracing the 5 properties in Kanban (5P) and the conscious effort to manage wasteful behaviors with Muda, Mura and Muri (3M).

 Doing the 5P

-The 5P are the basic properties to follow when using Kanban.
+The 5P is the basic properties to follow when using Kanban.
 They help you get started with your first board, but they also govern the way to get better over time.
-Simplicity is a virtue and there is an art to keeping things simple, so just follow the 5P and you will be fine.
+Simplicity is a virtue, and there is an art to keeping things simple, so just follow the 5P, and you will be fine.

 1. Visualize the Workflow

 This is such a simple but powerful concept.
 The sheer act of visualizing your work (or goals) will not only ensure that they become real but that they get completed faster.
 So the first property is about taking your existing process and visualizing it as a board using columns.
 For example, if you are building software, the most typical columns are: